triagemd/keras-eval/README.md

 ## Additional options

-You can also add more options once the Evaluator object has been created, like loading more models or setting class names and abbreviations to show in the confusion matrix
+You can also add more options once the Evaluator object has been created, like loading more models or setting class names and abbreviations to show in the confusion matrix.

 **add_model**

 ```
 model_path = '/your_model_path/model.h5
-evaluator.add_model(model_path)
+# Also supports model custom objects
+custom_objects = None
+evaluator.add_model(model_path, custom_objects)
 ```

 **add_model_ensemble**